 The strongest annual growth in the past ten years came in 2011.
 At just over $4.1 trillion, it’s a whopping 7.47 percent increase from 2010’s total retail sales figures.

-This is evident in the US retail sales statistics of March 2020, where sales fell 5.85 percent from the previous month to $4.35 billion.
-This also marked a 3.36 percent year-over-year decrease from March 2019.
+This is evident in the US retail sales statistics of April 2020, where sales fell to $382.7 billion.
+This was a 12.66 percent fall from the previous month and a 15.33 percent year-over-year decrease.

-On the other hand, general stores selling household products saw sales increase by 6.4 percent, while health and personal care stores had a 4.3 percent increase in sales.
+On the other hand, health and personal care retail stores marked an 11.1 percent year-over-year increase in sales.

-Overall, total retail sales in the US for the first quarter of 2020 closed at $1.36 billion.
-While that’s a 1.88 percent increase from the same period in 2019, it’s the slowest year-over-year first-quarter retail sales growth in more than a decade.
+Overall, total retail sales in the US for the first half of 2020 closed at $2.67 trillion, a marginal 0.9 percent year-over-year decrease.